googlearchive/appengine-python-vm-hello/README.md

 # Python VM Runtime 'hello world' example

-A simple Python VM Runtime 'hello world' example, which includes examples of start/stop handlers, accesses the 'users' service, and shows how to get information about the current instance.
+A simple Python VM Runtime 'hello world' example, which accesses the 'Users' service, and shows how to get information about the current instance.

 ## Project Setup, Installation, and Configuration